John S. Pillsbury

 John Sargent Pillsbury (July 29, 1827 – October 18, 1901) was an American politician, businessman, and philanthropist.
 A Republican, he served as the eighth Governor of Minnesota from 1876 to 1882.
 He was a co-founder of the Pillsbury Company.

 Early life

-Pillsbury was born in Sutton, New Hampshire, of English descent, the son of John and Susan (Wadleigh) Pillsbury.
+Pillsbury was born in Sutton, New Hampshire, the son of John and Susan (Wadleigh) Pillsbury.
 He was a descendant of William Pillsbury, who emigrated from England to Newburyport, Massachusetts, in 1640.
 In 1851, he opened a store in Warner, New Hampshire, partnering with Walter Harriman, a future Governor of New Hampshire and Civil War general.

 Career

 Pillsbury Company

-Pillsbury came to Minnesota from New Hampshire in 1855 and settled in St. Anthony (now part of Minneapolis).
-The entrepreneur tried his hand at several different types of businesses including hardware, real estate, and lumber, though his greatest success came when he co-founded C. A. Pillsbury and Company along with his nephew Charles Alfred Pillsbury, for whom the company was named.
+Pillsbury underwent a tour of the West in 1855, and decided to make St. Anthony, Minnesota, now part of Minneapolis his home.
+Shortly after settling in Minnesota, he would marry Mahala Fisk.
+Pillsbury began a diverse entrepreneurial career including ventures in hardware, real estate and lumber before he would found his most successful business, C. A. Pillsbury and Company, along with his nephew Charles Alfred Pillsbury, for whom the company was named.